 Although air-drying is one of the best ways to dry a car, there are also some disadvantages you should consider.

-If you’re car isn’t already waxed, it may be more difficult to remove all the water from the vehicle.
+If your car isn’t already waxed, it may be more difficult to remove all the water from the vehicle.

 Furthermore, if you have an older car with sensitive or flaking paint, compressed air could remove some paint from the surface if done incorrectly.